DucHuyTa04/Training-Influence-on-Resnet50/REPORT.md

 | 15925 | horse | ~2,100 | 9/9 | Important horse reference |

 ### 11.5 Mislabeled Sample Candidates (High Confidence)

+> **Note**: These candidates are derived from cross-referencing `persistent_mispredictions.csv` with individual version mislabeling reports.

 These samples appear repeatedly in the mislabeled candidates across versions, with **high influence on mispredictions**: